logo

 Bob Rasmus

 I think it's in the second half of this year, the visibility.
-And we're seeing such strong demand for the granular activated carbon product and the pricing.
-And as I say, conversations with our existing customers, it's that we've already contracted is only a portion of their anticipated needs going forward.
+We're seeing such strong demand for the granular activated carbon product.
+Um, and the pricing, so, and as I say, conversations with our existing customers, it's that we've already contracted is only a portion of their anticipated needs going forward.
 So they expect more demand next year.
-As I mentioned in my prepared remarks, we're actually seeing an acceleration of demand and interest in municipal water utilities complying with the PFAS regulations in advance.
+As I mentioned in my prepared remarks, we're actually seeing an acceleration of demand and interest in water municipal water utilities, complying with the regulations in advance.
 So I think that's one component.
 So we would expect that in the second half.
 And as far as growth drivers for next year as well, there's the potential for the asphalt emotion as we complete those testings.
-And there's a curve throughout the year.
+And that has occurred throughout the year.
 And that is extremely attractive margins that we've modeled as well.
 But again, we've got to get through the testing phase on that.

 speaker